AF-1/lms-dynamicplaylistcreator/README.md

 # Dynamic Playlist Creator

 **Dynamic Playlist Creator**[^1] (DPLC) allows you to create *custom* dynamic playlists for the *Dynamic Playlists* plugin using templates.<br>
-The target group for this plugin are users who want to create customised dynamic playlists quickly and easily using **only** the templates and **not** working directly with the SQLite statement.
-Accordingly, DPLC does **not include the possibility to manually edit the SQLite statement in the plugin** (see FAQ).<br><br>
+The target group for this plugin are users who want to create customized dynamic playlists quickly and easily using **only** the templates and **not** working directly with SQLite statements.
+Accordingly, DPLC does **not include the possibility to manually edit SQLite statements in the plugin** (see FAQ).<br><br>
 Please note that this is and will remain a [**release candidate**](https://en.wiktionary.org/wiki/release_candidate) version for the foreseeable future until *enough* users have tested the templates **extensively** (thank you!).
 I simply don't have the time to test the templates against all possible parameter combinations.
 It's provided on an “as is” and “as available” basis without any warranty/liability on my part.
 <br><br>
 [⬅️ **Back to the list of all plugins**](https://github.com/AF-1/)